Water Power Technical Collaboration Program for Advanced Manufacturing and Materials

 Frequently Asked Questions

-What are the cost share expectations and what is allowed to be counted?
+What are the cost share expectations and what type of expenses can count towards that total?

 Cost share is expected to be 1:1.
 No funding changes hands between the parties.
-In general, cost share can consist of the participants expenses in performing their portion of the project scope, such as employee labor, materials, subcontracting of services (ex: testing), equipment loaned to ORNL
+In general, cost share can consist of expenses incurred by the participating entity while performing its portion of the project scope, such as employee labor, materials, subcontracting of services (testing, for example), and equipment loaned to ORNL.

-Can the terms of CRADAs or User Agreements be negotiated?
+Can the terms of a CRADA or User Agreement be negotiated?

-No, both the Short-Form CRADA and User Agreement are non-negotiable.
-The terms of both the short form CRADA and User Agreement are set by DOE and extended to UT-Battelle (operator of ORNL), for use in the program under UT-Battelle’s prime contract with DOE (DEAC05-00OR22725).
+No, both short-form CRADAs and User Agreements are non-negotiable.
+The terms of both the short-form CRADA and User Agreement are set by the DOE and extended to UT-Battelle (operator of ORNL), for use in the program under UT-Battelle’s prime contract with the DOE (DEAC05-00OR22725).

 What is the typical length of a project?

-Projects are typically 6-18 months in length.
+Projects are typically six to 18 months in length.
 A short-form CRADA has an initial term limit of 24 months, which allows projects to be extended if needed.

 How long does it take to get a project approved/started?

-- Short-form CRADA (US owned entity): ~3-4 months from proposal development to project start
+- Short-form CRADA (U.S. owned entity): ~three to four months from proposal development to project start

-- Short-form CRADA (Foreign owned entity): ~5-6 months from proposal development to project start
+- Short-form CRADA (Foreign owned entity): ~five to six months from proposal development to project start

-- User Agreement: ~1-2 months from proposal development to project start
+- User Agreement: ~one to two months from proposal development to project start